alleyinteractive/civil-first-fleet/client/README.md

 Enabling hot reloading is a two-step process:

 1. `npm run dev`
-2. Load the page with the query param `?civil-cms-dev=1` appended (for example, on the homepage, load `wp.dev?civil-cms-dev=true`).
+2. Load the page with the query param `?civil-first-fleet-dev=1` appended (for example, on the homepage, load `wp.dev?civil-first-fleet-dev=true`).
 Hot reloading will _only_ work on pages that have this query param added.

 ### Why are there two steps?
-`npm run dev` bundles files much differently than either `npm run watch` or `npm run build`, and this theme loads different assets depending on whether you've toggled the `?civil-cms-dev` query param.
-The `civil-cms-dev` query param will tell wordpress to load all static assets in a single bundle from `localhost:8080` rather than broadway, allowing webpack to access and update the modules in the bundle on-the-fly.
+`npm run dev` bundles files much differently than either `npm run watch` or `npm run build`, and this theme loads different assets depending on whether you've toggled the `?civil-first-fleet-dev` query param.
+The `civil-first-fleet-dev` query param will tell wordpress to load all static assets in a single bundle from `localhost:8080` rather than broadway, allowing webpack to access and update the modules in the bundle on-the-fly.

 ### Adding a script to the hot-reloaded `dev.bundle.js`
 1. All client-side assets will be added to the `dev` entry point used for hot reloading automatically.
 If you provide a specific entry to build with `--env.entry`, the `dev` entry point will contain only those assets.